imjoy-team/ImJoy/web/public/docs/api.md

 * **title**: String.
 Title of the dialog.
 * **root**: String.
 Initial path for the dialog to show.
-Note: for Python plugins on Windows, you may want to define the path string as raw string using `r"xxxxxx"` syntax, we have ncountered unrecognized path issue with normal strings.
+Note: for Python plugins on Windows, you may want to define the path string as raw string using `r"xxxxxx"` syntax, we have encountered unrecognized path issue with normal strings.
 * **mode**: String.
 Modes for file selection.
 By default, the user can select a single or multiple file (with the `shift` key pressed)
     - `single`: only a single file or directory can be selected. <!--**[TODO]** what's returned here?-->
     - `multiple`: multiple files or directories are selected and are returned in an array or list.